DertoVampi/pyistat/README.md

 ## Important Update

-UPDATE: the code now works and is lighter on ISTAT's endpoint.
-Still, it is recommended to avoid re-running the same requests too many times and to use cached data where possible.

-_ISTAT has put on unreasonable restrictions on requests, leading to failure to perform requests.
-I am currently asking ISTAT how to avoid these restrictions, meanwhile I tried making the code as lightweight as possible for their endpoint. _
+UPDATE: The new limitations imposed by ISTAT are the following: 5 requests/minute or the IP will be banned for 7 days.
+I updated the code to track the requests and pause them until it is safe to resume.
+It is advised not to re-run the code from multiple kernels and to stick with one computer at a time running it.

 ## How does it work?